 15. Create a net worth statement

 A statement of your net worth is a simple snapshot of where you stand financially at any moment and reveals your assets and liabilities.

 A periodic refresh of your net worth statement shows if you are on the right track with retirement planning.
-The Balance explains how to do it.
-Or use a net worth calculator.
-Here’s one, at Nerdwallet.
+The federal government offers tips on how to do it.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.